G-Locus

 Usually, a black coat will fade to blue or silver and a brown coat will fade to beige or café au lait.
 Areas with a shorter coat like the ears or tail can hold pigment better and appear darker than leg furnishings or a fluffy topknot.

-Greying and White
+Graying and White

 Many dogs with fading pigment have white markings, e.g. Bearded Collies, Spanish Water Dogs, Portuguese Water Dogs or some parti Poodles.

-Greying and Masks
+Graying and Masks

 In dogs with an Em allele, the eumelanin on the muzzle doesn’t seem to fade like the eumelanin in the rest of the coat.
-This gives a grey phenotype with a black mask or a sandy beige coat with a brown mask.
+This gives a gray phenotype with a black mask or a sandy beige coat with a brown mask.

-Greying and Brindle
+Graying and Brindle

 But since all of the affected breeds are long-haired, wiry or curly the darker stripes in their coat give a less distinct pattern compared to short-haired dogs.
-And greying obscures a brindle pattern even more.
+And graying obscures a brindle pattern even more.

 Progressive Greying Dogs Irish Wolfhound brindle greying

-Greying and Tan Points
+Graying and Tan Points

-On a tan point pattern, the black or brown eumelanin will fade to grey, silver, beige or sandy cream shades.
+On a tan point pattern, the black or brown eumelanin will fade to gray, silver, beige or sandy cream shades.
 Sometimes there is not too much contrast left between lighter tan markings and a fully faded base coat color.

-Greying and Saddle Tan
+Graying and Saddle Tan

 Some other examples are Otterhounds, Lakeland Terriers, Griffon Nivernais, Petit Basset Griffon Vendéen or Grand Basset Griffon Vendéen.